AutoTubeApp/autotube.app/content/docs/publish.md

 The idea behind producing multiple streams is to be able to propose to each viewer a stream corresponding to its settings, essentially to its available bandwidth.

-The config only depends on your needs, your video (frame rate, movements,...) and your target audience.
+The config only depends on your needs, your video (frame rate, movements,...) and your targeted audience.
 You can use this as base, considering a 24 fps video:

 |   Resolution    |  &nbsp;  Bitrate (Kb/s |